The Plan

 Purpose

-• To communicate quickly and accurately with and to the University community – students, faculty and staff – about the crisis and/or issues via multiple communication vehicles (including, but not limited to, WVU Alert, wvu.edu, MOUNTAINEER E-News, student e-mail, students.wvu.edu, safety.wvu.edu and the emergency website ( http://emergency.wvu.edu).
+• To communicate quickly and accurately with and to the University community — students, faculty and staff — about the crisis and/or issues via multiple communication vehicles including, but not limited to, the WVU Alert system, wvu.edu, MOUNTAINEER E-News, student email, students.wvu.edu, safety.wvu.edu and emergency.wvu.edu.

-• To provide timely and accurate information to the general public via external news media outlets (WVUToday, traditional and social media.)
+• To provide timely and accurate information to the general public through external news media outlets via WVUToday, traditional and social media.

 • To provide this information internally and externally without complicating the situation or compromising any resulting investigation or any confidentiality issues.